rahulaggarwal965/cis5650-final-project/README.md

 During training, we know that each camera can only see a part of the scene.
 Therefore, we would not like to optimize the paremeters of all the gaussians in the scene.
 To do so, we may use a [Sparse ADAM](https://pytorch.org/docs/stable/generated/torch.optim.SparseAdam.html) optimizer. and a mask based on whether a Gaussian radius is on-screen or not.
 However, because of the nature of optimal splatting, gaussians not in view can still have a contribution to the resulting image due to their *tangent-plane contribution*.
 Therefore, we take this into account when calculating sparsity.

+Use `--optimizer_type sparse_adam` to enable this optimization during training.

 ![sparse_gradient_prop](assets/docs/sparse_opt/output_video.gif)

 #### Fused SSIM